danielharrell/open-eyes-lect-2017-18/Open.md

 how could I be kept inside myself without closing myself, making openness impossible?
 Or carried outside myself without losing myself, again making openness impossible?

+- From earlier drafts:
+If anything, the force of this idea is lost in familiarity.
+But to make it less familiar, think again of those deeper moments of speech, where we speak of openness---whether of eyes, or arms, or mind, or heart--as if it were a state of being.
+We can think in turn of rarer moments in life that justify such speech, where we might want to say that something *can* change, or *has* changed, in our place or identity.
+We could think of these as moments of otherness that most reveal our openness.
+Still, it seems easier to suppose that such moments have done something *to* our point of view---moved it, altered it, enlarged it, deepened it---than to suppose they have more simply erased it, or denied it, or refuted the very idea of it.
+In other words, it is easier to suppose that the self might be transformed, than to suppose that the self could ever be transcended.
+But why should this be easier, unless the self stayed intact enough, or closed enough, to make the otherness in openness seem a property of self rather than a negation of self?

+We can find still more support for this idea in the merest philosophical reflection.
+For in this context, the merest such reflection might be that our point of view *is* a point of view.
+And if we recognize this, it becomes possible to question our point of view, or doubt it, or even want to overcome it, as if we might someday see things from *no* point of view.
+See them, that is, as they truly are; as they are in themselves; as they are *outside* any point of view, no matter how encompassing.
+Yet how could we see at all, without a point of view?
+Or ever see beyond it, if seeing any distance requires it?
+And if the self in this sense can never be relinquished, or renounced, what is left but reconciliation?
+The self-knowledge of Socratic ignorance?
+The self-certainty of Cartesian doubt?
+The transcendental self of Kantian critique?
+Or the absolute self of Hegelian dialectic?
+It can start to seem as if there is nothing at the end of philosophical reflection but a self to embrace, since it can never be escaped.
+We might even make philosophical reflection a matter of self-embrace from the start.
+Consider the way one philosopher does this: